 - Attend your events

-With this in mind, let’s look at some practical ways to ensure better alumni engagement.
+With this in mind, let’s look at some practical ways to ensure better alumni online community engagement.

 1: Understand your audience

-If you have an alumni website, group on Facebook or Linkedin etc, or a dedicated engagement platform, use available metrics (e.g. post likes, downloads, views, comments etc) to see what content resonates with particular audiences and build your communications around the topics that engage most.
+If you have an alumni website, group on Facebook or Linkedin etc, or a dedicated alumni engagement platform/online community, use available metrics (e.g. post likes, downloads, views, comments etc) to see what content resonates with particular audiences and build your communications around the topics that engage most.

 You can also make use of social listening tools like Hootsuite to find out what your alumni are talking about on social in relation to hashtags and keywords such as #Alumni #Careers or #Education.